pmoorman/growthcasts/collections/_proposals/proposal1.md

     - type: list1
       data:
+        items:
           - title: Lead Gen Engine
             body: |
               Outbound and/or inbound marketing channels to repeatably bring in quality leads to the brand, and interest them in the product.
           - title: Sales Funnel/Process
             body: |
               Outbound and/or inbound marketing channels to repeatably bring in quality leads to the brand, and interest them in the product.
           - title: Retention & Referral
             body: |
               A set of processes to onboard, activate customers, and create sharing/viral components in order for the client base to grow exponentially.

 - title: The B2B Growth Model
   blocks: